1nfinitum/ansible-digo/README.md

 # Ansible DigitalOcean/Vagrant LEMP stack provisioning

 ## Intro
-This playbook can be used to quickly build/rebuild/destroy virtual servers located either on your local computer or on the remote DigitalOcean droplet.
+This playbook can be used to quickly build/rebuild/destroy virtual servers located either on your local computer or on the remote DigitalOcean droplet and based on CentOS 6 or Ubuntu 16.04 LTS, depending on your favors.
 In case of DigitalOcean provisioning it creates a dynamic inventory, so there is no necessity to configure your Ansible connection.

 This playbook:
 * Creates default "deploy" user